compsocialscience/summer-institute/2017/apply.md

 # Note on application status

-All applications have been processed and all applicants have been notified our decisions.
+All applications have been processed, and all applicants have been notified our decisions.
 We are no longer accepting applications.